GSA/digitalcorps.gsa.gov/_fellows/2024/candice-butts.md

 university: Georgia Institute of Technology
 region: south
 bio_short: Product manager with a background in human-centered interaction
-why: I was seeking an opportunity to apply my degree and work within the federal government.
+why: I was seeking an opportunity to apply my degree and work within the federal government
 fun_fact:
 tags: ['south', '2024','Product_ Management', 'DOD', 'active']
 track: ['Product Management']